kluctl/kluctl/docs/kluctl/commands/common-arguments.md

 Registry arguments:
   Configure OCI registry authentication.

-      --registry-auth stringArray                       Specify auth string to use for OCI authentication.
-Must be in the form --registry-auth=<registry>/<repo>=<auth>.
       --registry-ca-file stringArray                    Specify CA bundle to use for https verification.
 Must be in the form --registry-ca-file=<registry>/<repo>=<filePath>.
       --registry-cert-file stringArray                  Specify certificate to use for OCI authentication.
 Must be